h12w/gspec/README.md

    extension.Reporter.
 A reporter gets notifications about the progress of test running and gets a complete specification of all the nested test groups, including test errors.
-5. the suite package integrates all other packages together, providing a quick way of test gathering, running and reporting.
+5. the gspec package integrates all other packages together, providing a quick way of test gathering, running and reporting.